 How do you compete with and even get ahead of competitors without having to spend more money?
 It’s a question that is just as relevant in retail and online ad campaigns as it is in Major League Baseball.

 Understanding that the old method is not going to bring new results and that innovation is crucial, Billy Beane followed on from what he had been taught by his predecessor, Sandy Alderson, and threw himself into sabermetrics—otherwise known as the art of using statistics in the game of baseball.
-He utilized hard data to identify seemingly undervalued players (diamonds in the rough or, perhaps, roughs in the diamond) and built a team that became the first in the long history of baseball to hit a 20-game winning streak.
+He utilized hard data to identify seemingly undervalued players (diamonds in the rough or, perhaps, roughs in the diamond) and built a team that became the first in the long history of baseball to hit a 20-game winning streak all through the means of data-driven decision making.

 How are analytics in baseball and data-driven ad campaigns similar?

-Although Billy Beane didn’t invent a sabermetrics approach, he did redefine what it means and the value it can bring.
-There are a number of similarities between how he found success and the approach we take at RTB House to data-driven retargeting:
+Although Billy Beane didn’t invent sabermetrics, his data-driven approach did redefine what it means and the value it can bring.
+There are a number of similarities between how he found success and the approach we take at RTB House to data-driven retargeting.

 - Go deep.
-Other teams were using data but were looking at a smaller number of parameters and were drawing more superficial conclusions.
-Essentially, Billy Beane was making more calculations, which is exactly what our Deep Learning-powered algorithms do—completing up to 4,000 times more calculations than competing Machine Learning systems.
+Other teams were using data driven by analytics but were looking at a smaller number of parameters and were drawing more superficial conclusions.
+Essentially, Billy Beane was making more calculations, which is exactly what our Deep Learning-powered algorithms do—completing up to 2500 times more calculations than competing Machine Learning systems

 - Trust the data.
 Other teams were using metrics as a secondary cross-check.
 Their initial interest in players was based on their instincts.
-Beane discounted his own pre-held assumptions about players and put the data first.
+Beane discounted his own pre-held assumptions about players and put the data first to drive forward the decision-making process.
 Our Deep Learning and Context AI features do the same in online marketing campaigns.
 An online user is not deemed to be a strong prospect based on demographics.
 Online behavior and contextual analysis are the only truly relevant factors.
 The end results is more effective targeting and less wasted budget through displaying ads to wider demographic groups without proven product interest.

 - Go all in.
-Billy Beane didn’t just play with sabermetrics, he lived by the principle.
-Even when others found it too innovative, he held that his approach was right and has been consistently proven right.
+Billy Beane didn’t just play with sabermetrics, he lived by the principle of this data-driven strategy.
+Even when others found it too innovative, he held that his approach to data-driven decision making was right and has been consistently proven right.
 For example, the A’s remain one of the teams with the lowest budget in the league but have made the play-offs six times in the last decade.
 In 2017, RTB House took a similar tack when we became the first MarTech company to use Deep Learning in 100% of our campaigns.
-It seemed a bold move for many, but we immediately saw up to 29% increase in our overall campaign performance and have continued to push on from there.
+This data-driven marketing approach seemed a bold move for many, but we immediately saw up to 29% increase in our overall campaign performance and have continued to push on from there.

 What is the key to a data-driven approach?

-Successfully using data for baseball recruitment or online ad campaigns boils down to the same two principles.
+Successfully using data-driven analytics for baseball recruitment or online ad campaigns boils down to the same two principles.
 Firstly, you need to put your KPIs first, not your data.
 We do not collect all the data and then look for patterns.
 Instead, we set the target and then build the correct type of statistical machine to reach that goal.
-For Billy Beane, the main KPI was finding players with high on-base average and a low market valuation.
-For a marketing campaign, we may start with any number of KPIs—such as cost per video view, conversion rate, click-through rate—and then ask the algorithm to achieve those aims.
+For Billy Beane, the main KPI in his data-driven strategy was finding players with high on-base average and a low market valuation.
+For a data-driven marketing campaign, we may start with any number of KPIs—such as cost per video view, conversion rate, click-through rate—and then ask the algorithm to achieve those aims.
 The data is not the start point; it is the fuel for the algorithm as it strives to complete a task.

 How does the use of Deep Learning play into the future?

 It’s hard to say what happens next in the world of sport.
 It’s not predictable, which is what makes it so fascinating.
-However, we can be a little more certain about the MarTech domain—even though people feel like the end of cookies in 2023 raises many unknowns.
+However, we can be a little more certain about the MarTech domain and data-driven analytics—even though people feel like the end of cookies in 2023 raises many unknowns.